 Be a Vol. Prepare today.

-It’s never too early to start your college search, and we are here to answer all of your questions about the admissions process for the University of Tennessee.
+It’s never too early to start your college search, and we are here to answer all of your questions about the admissions process for the University of Tennessee, Knoxville.
 We want you to be prepared to join us on Rocky Top and be a part of the Volunteer family!

 Why should you be a Vol?

-Your junior year is crucial for the college planning process because you are taking standardized tests and making a list of potential schools, and planning for your
+Your Junior year is crucial for the college planning process because you are taking standardized tests, making a list of potential schools, and planning for your important senior year courses.
+Here is a quick checklist to help you along.

 - Meet with your school counselor